KHard2Bme/aws-multi-region-website-with-terraform/README.md

 -   CloudFront Origin Groups **are automatically created** in Terraform.\
--   No CLI JSON is required unless you want advanced customization.\
 -   index.html and error.html must be uploaded to S3 manually unless
     automated.